sumocoders/FrameworkCoreBundle/docs/frontend/frontend-development.md

 # Frontend development

+## Intro

+The styling of the FrameworkCoreBundle is base in a separated npm package, namely [FrameworkStylepackage](https://github.com/sumocoders/frameworkStylePackage).

-The base scss file is placed in the sass folder of the FrameworkCoreBundle.
+The base scss file is `style.scss` and is placed in `/assets/styles` in the FrameworkCoreBundle.
+There is also `style-dark.scss` for the dark theme.
+The last file that is by default in this folder is `mail.scss`.
+All 3 of these files import the appropriate file from the [FrameworkStylepackage](https://github.com/sumocoders/frameworkStylePackage).

 The layout is based on Bootstrap, so don't create new components when there's already a Bootstrap component available.
-Also try to customize as much of the components as possible through the bootstrap-variables file.
+Also try to customize as much of the components as possible through the variables file.
 This makes the code easier to maintain.

-If it's not possible to customize a Bootstrap component through the bootstrap variables, you can create a new file in the components folder where you override the necessary properties.
-This has already been done for many components to create our own layout.
-If you want to customize the layout you can edit the existing code in the sass folder, or you can create new components or layout styles by adding and importing new files.

-All scss files from all bundles placed in the src directory will be put together, which means you can import styles from other bundles from within FrameworkCoreBundle.
-Bower components are also added to the import path, so you can easily import sass files from plugins when available.
-Try to use Bower as much as possible for frontend plugins to make upgrading and maintaining easier.
+## Overwrite variables
+Make a file `_variables.scss` in the folder styles.
+In this file you can set all bootstrap variables you want to override.
+Import this file in `style.scss` and in `style-dark.scss`.

+### Differences in variables for dark mode
+Make an extra file `_variables-dark.scss` in the folder styles and import this file in `style-dark.scss`.

+## Custom components or extensions
+Create a folder `components` in the styles folder.
+Add your new component sass file in the new folder.
+To make it easy on yourself, make a `_components.scss` file in de styles folder.
+In this file you can import all your new components.
+Example: `@import 'components/component-name';`

+Now you can just easily import the `_conponents.scss` in your `style.scss` and `style-dark.scss`.
+So know in the future, you only need to add new component sass files in 1 file (`_components.scss`) instead of in 2 files.

+### Differences in custom component for dark mode
+Make a extra folder, for example `components-dark`, and add your `_your-component.scss` file with the same name in this folder.

+You can again make a collector file for all dark components and import that file in `style-dark.scss`, but in this scenario it's overkill.
+You can just import your custom dark mode component file in `style-dark.scss` after the import of `_components.scss`.

+Example: `@import 'components-dark/component-name';`